manse/tbfix.modx/README.md

-# TBFix for MODX Revo
+# TBFix for MODX Evo

-Fix the toolbar for MODX Revo.
+Fix the toolbar for MODX Evo.
  * Remove the save mode selector.
  * Make by default the save mode "Continue editing", and add a "Add another" button.

 ## Requirements

- * MODX Revolution 1.0.5 or greater.
+ * MODX Evolution 1.0.5 or greater.

 ## Installation